ash/raku-course/essentials/strings/exercises/name-length/index.md

 ## Example

-When you run the program and enter your name in response to the prompt, the program prints a single number which is the length of the entered name.
+When you run the program and enter your name in response to the prompt, the program prints a single number: the length of the entered name.

 ```console
 $ raku name-length.raku